-Another important factor affecting recovery during a crisis is the threat of diseases that stem from less-than-optimal living circumstances, including unhealthy water, overcrowded shelters, and mosquito infestation.
+Another important factor affecting recovery during a disaster is the threat of diseases that stem from less-than-optimal living circumstances, including unhealthy water, overcrowded shelters, and mosquito infestation.
 These conditions are a breeding ground for infection and death, especially for overstressed and weakened bodies.
 While in a shelter or temporary living quarters, take the following precautions:

-- Wash your hands and face with soap and water regularly and ensure that your children do the same. - Utilize the Red Cross or other non-profit centers supplies that may be available in the shelters, including cleansing wipes, bottled water, and antiseptic solutions. - Carefully monitor young children, as they have a natural tendency to put objects in their mouth. - Wear a mask when out in public or when needing to be near others when social distancing is not feasible.
+- Wash your hands and face with soap and water regularly and ensure that your children do the same. - Drink only water that is bottled and from a reliable source. - Utilize the Red Cross supplies that may be available in the shelters, including cleansing wipes, bug repellent, and antiseptic solutions. - Carefully monitor young children, as they have a natural tendency to put objects in their mouth. - Avoid pools of water whenever possible. - Wear long pants and long sleeves, if possible, to prevent cuts, scrapes, and bug bites.